-The Evertz 500 Series Modules provide compact solutions for today's vast digital requirements while at the same time providing the ability and flexibility to handle the high-speed requirements of high definition television signals both now and in the future.
-The system can handle a wide variety of signal formats and interfaces including analog audio and video, AES audio, standard definition (SDI) and high definition (HDTV) video concurrently in the same frame.
+The Evertz 7700 Series Modules provide solutions for today's vast digital requirements while at the same time providing the ability and flexibility to handle the high-speed requirements of high definition television signals both now and in the future.
+The system can handle a wide variety of signal formats and interfaces including analog audio and video, AES audio, standard definition (SDI) and high definition (HDTV) video with either coaxial copper or fiber optic interfaces concurrently in the same frame.

-The 500FR 3RU frame permits extraction of the modules from the front without compromising performance even at 1.5Gb/s.
-Thus, there is no need for time consuming re-cabling nor is there need to have access to the rear of the frame to replace or exchange modules.
-This advanced rack frame design can house up to 16 of the 500 series distribution, conversion and processing modules in any combination.
-Special attention was provided to ensure sufficient thermal relief for up to 120 watts of processing power.
+The 7700FR 3RU frame permits extraction of the modules from the front without compromising performance even at 1.5Gb/s.
+Thus, there is no need for time consuming re-cabling nor is there need to have access to the rear of the frame replace or exchange modules.
+This advanced rack frame design can house up to 15 modules of any combination of the 7700 series distribution, conversion, processing and synchronization.
+Special attention was provided to ensure sufficient thermal relief for up to 160 watts of processing power.
 Choose the number and the type of modules to meet your system design requirements today and if the future requires additional modules or a change of module to a higher speed upgrade (say HDTV) it is achieved via simple front loading.